 Then he came to the New York stage where he had a number of engagements. he then went West where today he enjoys stardom.

-"Since my illness -- that handsome young doctor calls on me
+"Since my illness -- that handsome young doctor calls

-"My wife won't speak to me just because I awakened her with some
+"My wife won't speak to me just because I awakened

-kisses this morning."
+her with some kisses this morning."